You might be wondering:

 INTJs thrive on structure and a mutual understanding of what’s expected in a relationship.

-Space and respect for boundaries is a key component of every relationship but especially so for INTJs.
+Space and respect for boundaries are key components of every relationship, especially for INTJs.

 ESTPs are known for having their way and intruding on others’ personal space or overstepping the line at times.